Actively Recruiting

 - Negative or equivocal PET PSMA imaging with FDA-approved non-POSLUMA tracer within 90 days of enrollment

-- Non-castrate testosterone level greater than 50 ng/dL within 90 days of study entry
+- Non-castrate testosterone level above 50 ng/dL within 90 days of study entry

 - Concurrent diseases and malignancies are allowed